Deepan-Karmakar/p5.js-tutorial/Local-server.md

 For the beginners coming from the [Get Started](https://p5js.org/get-started/) page, if you opted for [Sublime Text Editor](https://www.sublimetext.com/), a very simple way to set up a Local Server, without having to  know the Command Line interface, is to use the [Browser Sync](https://packagecontrol.io/packages/Browser%20Sync) plugin for Sublime Text 3.

+## Web Server for Chrome extension

+The simplest and fastest solution for anyone using a Chrome web browser is to install the Web Server for Chrome extension.
+Visit its chrome web store page and install it.

+By default, the Web Server won't run in the background, so keep it open for it to work.
+To launch it on most devices, type chrome://apps in the Chrome address bar and press [Enter] to see all your Chrome apps, then click the Web Server icon.
+On a Chromebook, press the Search key (🔍) or click the Launcher icon (usually at the bottom left corner of the screen) to find and launch the Web Server.

+After launching the Web Server a new window will open.
+There you can click [CHOOSE FOLDER] and select the folder with the HTML page for your sketch.
+Now you can just click on the Web Server URL (http://127.0.0.1:8887 by default) to see and open your sketch.
+If you name your sketch HTML page index.html and enable Automatically show index.html, your sketch will load as soon as you open the URL!

 ## Python SimpleHTTPServer (1st option)